Klimaatlas/KAPy/README.md

 conda env create -f ./configs/env.yaml
 ```

+### Windows environment setup

+The procedure described for Windows installations assumes that Anaconda (https://www.anaconda.com/) is installed on the Windows machine.

+1. Open the Anaconda navigator from the windows menu.
+2. Select "Environments" from the menu at left, then the "Import" button from the options at the bottom.
+3. Select the folder next to "Specification File" in the resulting dialog box.
+Select the `./configs/env.yaml` file from the KAPy source code.
+4. Creating the environment may take some time.
+5. Next select "Anaconda Prompt" from the Windows menu and browse to the KAPy folder.
+Use this terminal for all subsequent commands.

+### Configuration

 The resulting environment (called `KAPy`) is a self-contained setup that has everything necessary to run KAPy.
-Prior to useage, it needs to be activated using:
+For both operating system, the KAPy environment need to be activated prior to useage.

 ```
 conda activate KAPy